GayenManish07/Finding-optimal-location-of-hospitals-using-Hill-Climbing-and-Genetic-Algorithms-for-IISERB-campus/README.md

 4. Run the code cells in the notebook sequentially to execute the hill climbing or genetic algorithm.
 5. If you wish to run the code in Google Collab, upload all the necessary files and execute the code similarly.

-## Visualization
-Provides a visual representation of the final output, highlighting strategic locations for hospital construction to assist in effective planning and development.

 ## Contributors
-- Prajjwal Sanskar
 - Manish Gayen
 - Sayandeep Pal
 - Srijan Pradhan
+- Prajjwal Sanskar

-If you wish to collaborate to perform a similar task for a different location, please contact the authors via mail.
+If you wish to collaborate to perform a similar task for a different location, please contact the authors.